 What is the difference between a cash flow statement and a balance sheet?

-What are the factors that affect cash flow?
+What factors affect cash flow?

 What is negative cash flow?